Top 7 Things You Need to Build an At-Home Strongman Gym

 Farmer’s Walk Handles are slightly thicker than a Basic Barbell and elevated for easy access.
 Each handle weighs 23lbs and is 63” long, rated for 450lbs per handle, or a 900lbs total carry.
 Do heavy holds with them or take them outside for sprints.

-6. Sandbags
+6. SANDBAGS

 You’re also going to want sandbags to practice for carry events.
 REP carries two types of sandbags: